HERNIA MESH MAY TRIGGER SERIOUS MEDICAL COMPLICATIONS

 Numerous scientific studies have now been published which document the problems with synthetic hernia mesh.

 The Yost Legal Group is investigating claims involving hernia mesh manufactured by several companies, including Johnson & Johnson, C.R.
 Bard, and Atrium Medical.
-If you or a loved one has suffered serious complications from synthetic hernia mesh, call the Yost Legal Group at 1-800-YOST-LAW (1-800-967-8529).
+If you or a loved one has suffered serious complications from the synthetic hernia mesh, call the Yost Legal Group at 1-800-YOST-LAW (1-800-967-8529).